Alumnus Jerry Randall is a specialist wind engineer with a wealth of experience working on wind farm projects across South and Southeast Asia.

 Being based in India suits the company perfectly.
 Beyond giving me year-round sunshine, having low overheads means we can compete in any market globally, no matter how price sensitive.
 It also allows us to invest much more heavily in research and development.
 There’s no better city in the world than Bangalore for access to great value engineers.
 Our team is small but our ambitions are big – we want to develop the most powerful approaches in the industry for finding and designing new wind farms.
 It’s a very achievable aim as we already lead our competitors in key aspects of the site development process.

 I have found an industry that suits me perfectly: it’s a new, dynamic and highly internationalised.
 The industry is growing rapidly, and growth always brings opportunities.
 Lastly there is a tangible satisfaction being associated with an industry that is at the battlefront of the crucial fight to create a sustainable world.

-The multidisciplinary and rigorous nature of the Cambridge engineering course has without doubt greatly helped me in my career to date., the I’ve been thankful of first year structures course when sat in meetings discussing the design of pile foundations for turbines, and before I started Wind Pioneers I sat down, dusted of the rudimentary C++ I had learnt at CUED and tested some ideas I had about characterising terrain at prospective sites.
+The multidisciplinary and rigorous nature of the Cambridge engineering course has without doubt greatly helped me in my career to date.
+I’ve been thankful of the first year structures course when sat in meetings discussing the design of pile foundations for turbines, and before I started Wind Pioneers I sat down, dusted off the rudimentary C++ I had learnt at CUED and tested some ideas I had about characterising terrain at prospective sites.

 Last year, we took two interns from the Department who did some very valuable work for us.
 We’re very much hoping to make this into a regular setup and look forward to students from the Department helping us with our pioneering wind work as we work towards our goal of creating better-engineered wind farm sites around the globe.